karimz1/imgcompress/ReadMe.md

 ## 🔒 Privacy & Security

-- **100 % local processing** — no uploads, no telemetry
+- **100% local processing**: No uploads, no telemetry.
-- **No telemetry, no tracking** — the container has zero outbound analytics.
+- **No telemetry, no tracking**: The container has zero outbound analytics.
 - **Open-source and auditable**
 - **Run fully offline**
-- **Docker isolation** — run with read-only volumes or network-disabled mode for extra peace of mind.
+- **Docker isolation**: Run with read-only volumes or network-disabled mode for extra peace of mind.

 ---